Steve Sisolak: Tenure

 On January 7, 2019, Sisolak was sworn in as the 30th governor of Nevada.
 He succeeded Brian Sandoval and became the first Democrat to serve as governor of Nevada since Bob Miller left office in 1999.
 On May 30, 2019, Sisolak vetoed a bill that proposed the adoption of National Popular Vote Interstate Compact in the presidential elections.

+On March 15, 2021, Sisolak, along with Vice President Kamala Harris and Second Gentleman Doug Emhoff, toured a UNLV vaccination site together.
+Sisolak issued a statement which read "I want to thank Vice President Kamala Harris and Second Gentleman Doug Emhoff for coming to Nevada today to see the incredible work the State is doing – in partnership with leaders, volunteers and organizers at the local level – to administer the COVID-19 vaccines as fast as our federal allocation allows and ensure that all Nevadans who want access to the life-saving vaccines have access as soon as possible."

 Sisolak supports capital punishment.
 In April 2021, the Nevada Assembly passed a bill that would have repealed Nevada's capital punishment statute, but the state senate did not act on the matter after Sisolak said that he believes some crimes deserve the death penalty, implying he would veto the bill.
 On September 17, 2021, Kate Marshall resigned as lieutenant governor to take a job in the Biden administration.
 Sisolak filled the vacancy on December 16, 2021, when he announced Las Vegas educator Lisa Cano Burkhead as Nevada's new lieutenant governor.

 Sisolak has supported expansion of solar energy projects in Nevada.
 Sisolak's views on sensitive subjects such as same-sex marriage, guns, and the death penalty have changed over the years.
 On a survey titled the Political Courage Test during the 1996 Nevada state legislative election, in which he ran for a seat in the state senate, he answered "no" on whether the Nevada government should recognize same-sex marriage, "undecided" on whether clinics and medical facilities should get public funding to provide abortion services in Nevada, and "undecided" on whether sexual orientation should be added to Nevada's anti-discrimination laws.
 In the same survey, he supported the death penalty and did not support the decriminalization of marijuana.
 Since then, many of Sisolak's views have shifted to the left.
 He is now considered a moderate liberal.

-2022 failed re-election bid
+2022 re-election campaign

-Sisolak announced that he would seek reelection in 2022.
+In April 2021, Sisolak announced that he would seek reelection in 2022.
 He easily won the Democratic nomination against former Clark County Commissioner Tom Collins and faced Clark County Sheriff Joe Lombardo, the Republican nominee, in the general election.
-On November 11, he conceded after the Associated Press called the race for Lombardo, becoming the only incumbent governor to lose reelection in the 2022 midterm elections.
+On November 11, he was narrowly defeated by Lombardo, winning 47.3% of the vote to Lombardo’s 48.8%, becoming the only incumbent governor to lose reelection in the 2022 midterm elections.